dosc91/mtqgam/README.md

 - better_parametric_plot - Create parametric term plots using ggplot2
 - better_smooth_plot - Create smooth term plots using ggplot2
+- extract_x - Extract x coordinates
+- extract_y - Extract y coordinates

-That is, both functions now take a much more simple `pred` argument.
+That is, both plotting functions now take a much more simple `pred` argument.
 Before, this had to be a named list of factor levels; now, this is just the predictor variable itself.
 Other modifications include the addition of more meaningful error messages and streamlining the argument structure overall.

+The `extract_` functions now display a prograss bar when run.
+This can be toggled off specifying the newly introduced `verbose` argument as `false`.

-Code created with versions prior 0.3 continue to function.
+Code created with prior versions of the package continues to function.
 Please have a look at the functions [vignette](http://htmlpreview.github.io/?https://github.com/dosc91/mtqgam/blob/main/vignettes/functions.html) and the documentation of the pertinent functions for more detailed information.

 # How to Install